stancl/tenancy-docs/docs/source/v2/storage-drivers.blade.md

 The benefit of this storage driver is that you don't have to use both Redis and a database for your data.
 Also you don't have to do as much configuration.

-To use this driver, you need to have a `tenants` table.
+To use this driver, you need to have a `tenants` table and a `domains` table.
 You may also use a custom database connection.
-By default, `tenancy.storage.db.connection` is set to `central`, which means that the `central` database connection will be used to store tenants.
-This connection is not automatically created, so you'd have to create it manually.
-You can create database connections in the `config/database.php` file.
+By default, `tenancy.storage.db.connection` is set to `null`, which means that the your default database connection will be used to store tenants.
+If you wish to use a different connection, you may create a it in the `config/database.php` file and set `tenancy.storage.db.connection` to the name of that connection.

-If you'd like to use an existing connection, you can set this config to the name of the connection, e.g. `mysql`.

-To create the `tenants` table, you can use the migration that comes with this package.
-If you haven't published it during installation, publish it now:
+To create the `tenants` and `domains` tables, you can use the migrations that come with this package.
+If you haven't published them during installation, publish them now:
 ```
 php artisan vendor:publish --provider='Stancl\Tenancy\TenancyServiceProvider' --tag=migrations
 ```

 By default, all of your data will be stored in the JSON column `data`.
 If you want to store some data in a dedicated column (to leverage indexing, for example), add the column to the migration and to `tenancy.custom_columns` config.

+> If you have existing migrations related to your app in `database/migrations`, move them to `database/migrations/tenant`.
+You can read more about tenant migrations [here]({{ $page->link('console-commands/#migrate') }}). <!-- todo2 custom page for tenant migrations -->

-Finally, run the migration:
+Finally, run the migrations:
 ```
 php artisan migrate
 ```

 > If you use a non-default connection, such as `central`, you have to specify which DB to migrate using the `--database` option.
->
-> If you have existing migrations related to your app in `database/migrations`, move them to `database/migrations/tenant`.
-You can read more about tenant migrations [here]({{ $page->link('console-commands/#migrate') }}).

 ## Redis {#redis}